ObieCRE/eslint-plugin-big-number-rules/README.md

 Note: This has been forked from https://github.com/shuckster/eslint-plugin-big-number-rules.
-It disables all checks except for multiplication and division to reduce false positives.
+It disables all checks except for certain arithmetic functions to reduce false positives.

 <h1 align="center">eslint-plugin-<code>big-number-rules</code> 🔢</h1>